rahulgopinath/rahulgopinath.github.io/_posts/2020-03-14-simple-contextfree-parsing.markdown

 If the gievn element is a nonterminal, then the parsing can proceed in any of the possible expansions of the nonterminal.
-So, the parsing thread is split into as many new threads, and the nontermainl is replaced with its particular expansion in each of the thread, and the new threads are returned.
+So, the parsing thread is split into as many new threads, and the nonterminal is replaced with its particular expansion in each of the thread, and the new threads are returned.

 <!--